HotPotatoC/magenta-backend/README.md

-# Feedr Backend
+# Magenta Backend

-This is the backend repository for feedr social media network
+This is the backend repository for magenta social media network

 ## Getting Started